epics-modules/lua/docs/database-library.rst

    Registers the provided function so that it is invoked each time the dbLoadRecords function is called by the IOC.
 The callback hook is invoked with two parameters;
-   the first being the filepath to the database file being loaded, and the other being the macro list provided to dbLoadRecords.
+   the first being the filepath to the database file being loaded, and the other being a table of the macro definitions provided to dbLoadRecords.

    dbhook    [function]  - The callback function to be invoked